freeman-lab/minidocs/README.md

 You can include it as a module and bundle the site yourself with `browserify`, or use as a command line tool.

-This is deliberately much, much simpler than something like Jekyll or Sphinx.
+This is deliberately much simpler than something like Jekyll or Sphinx, and also less flexible.
 It's well-suited to cases where your documentation consists entirely of markdown files, either specifically for your project or from the README files of other modules.
+But it composes well with any tools that pull in markdown.

+There are options for specifying a project logo, and a color theme.

 ## install